 Constipation Causing Back Pain - Are You Feeling The Strain?

-Do you feel the strain while going to the bathroom?
-If so you need to do something about it as constipation could be the cause of your back pain.
+Do you suffer from constipation?
+If so you need to do something about it, as it could be the cause of your back pain.
+Find out how here.

 There's nothing more frustrating is there?

-And the longer it goes on for the more frustrated you become.
+And the longer it goes on the more frustrated you become.

 Your stomach hurts and you feel bloated, uncomfortable and irritable.

-It also zaps you of energy and makes you feel lethargic.
+It also zaps you of energy, leaving you feeling lethargic.

-Yet when the big day finally arrives it's not always the cause for celebration it should be.
+Yet when things finally start moving it's not always the cause for celebration it should be.

 Because the strain of going can be so painful it can make your eyes water.

-Being constipated is probably not the first place you look when you are trying to find the cause of your lower back pain.
+Being constipated is probably not the first place you look when you're trying to find the root cause of your lower back pain.

-But it might just be the one thing that's triggering it.
+But it might just be the thing that's triggering it.

 Now one-off cases of mild constipation may not be anything to worry about.

-But if you suffer from constipation regularly or have chronic constipation then you need to take notice.
+But if you suffer from constipation on a regular basis then you need to take notice.

 Because being constipated like this can cause back pain in two different ways: